 By using 5S as part of your daily routine, you can not only reduce clutter in the workplace but also increase efficiency and safety for your workers.
+Its a core part in benefiting from continious improvement.
 Investing in the right tools and strategies ensures your workplace remains organized while also achieving your production goals.
 Finally, 5S allows you to easily make changes over time as needed and keep up with the ever-changing landscape of modern manufacturing.

 Is 5S important in manufacturing?

 Although 5S was first developed within automotive, it is considered a key part of all Lean manufacturing plans based on industry.
 Incorporating 5S in your organization will go far beyond improving organization, consistent cleaning routines, and efficient activities flow.
 The 5s method encourages operators to improve the overall workplace environment and reduce mud or waste.
 The 5 s standards were established as a fundamental component of Total Products Maintenance (TPM) and incorporated into Toyota Production Systems (TSPS).
 5S offers an open platform for Kaizen activities.